Bejuco/PowerShellO365Edu/README.md

 ### About me
-I'm JPCortesP, I work for Microsoft helping customers deploy O365 for Education in LatinAmerica and the Caribbean.
+I'm JPCortesP, I *used to* work for Microsoft helping customers deploy O365 for Education in LatinAmerica and the Caribbean.
 This means more than you initially think:
 - I can't provide you with support, more than the usual issues on GitHub.
 - This is not a Microsoft-Supported repo.
 This is a personal supported repo.